hoagsie/vtm/blood_craft_scene.md

 - **Blood Forger:** Those peddle blood either laced with other blood sources or low quality.
 Blood scammers.[12]
 - **Blood Supplier:** They deal blood and vessels in varying ethical means.
-Many work for the <a href="Circulatory_System" class="wikilink" title="Circulatory System">Circulatory System</a>, but there are more ethical specialists.[13]
+Many work for the [Circulatory System](./circulatory_system.md), but there are more ethical specialists.[13]
 - **Cellar Rat:** A blood dealer who sells the Blood of a Kindred they have in torpor.[14]